PennyLaneAI/pennylane-lightning/doc/lightning_amdgpu/device.rst

 .. note ::

-    It is not recommended to install both ``lightning.amdgpu`` and ``lightning.kokkos`` devices in the same environment, as this may lead to conflicts.
+    - It is not recommended to install both ``lightning.amdgpu`` and ``lightning.kokkos`` devices in the same environment, as this may lead to conflicts.
 Choose the device that best fits your hardware and simulation needs.
+    - ``lightning.amdgpu`` requires ``libomp.so``, which may present conflict with libraries requiring ``libgomp.so``.
+Please report if you encounter such issues.